chinapedia/wikipedia.abstract.en/Page/Aircraft.md

 Experimental

 An experimental aircraft is one that has not been fully proven in flight, or that carries a Special Airworthiness Certificate, called an Experimental Certificate in United States parlance.
 This often implies that the aircraft is testing new aerospace technologies, though the term also refers to amateur-built and kit-built aircraft, many of which are based on proven designs.
-MiniCeline_ultralight_aircraft.jpeg

 Model